 Please check out the Umpiring News page for latest info about Level 1 Courses and alternative umpiring opportunities in our area

 Currently our Umpire Development Officer (UDO) Mike Dutton looks after this aspect.
-During the main season, he will email all Club umpires each Sunday or Monday referring them to this website page, asking for their availability for the games requiring umpires over the following weekend.
-On the following Thursday a “Confirmed umpires” email will go out, directing umpires, relevant team captains and fixtures secretaries to this website page again; this confirmation notice will always include confirmation of DHUA-appointed umpires and may, if necessary, request further volunteers to fill any vacant umpiring slots.
+During the main season, he will email all Club umpires each Sunday or Monday referring them to this website page, asking for their availability for the games requiring umpires over the following weekend or two.
+On the following Thursday a “Confirmed umpires” email will go out, directing umpires, relevant team captains and fixtures secretaries to this website page again; this confirmation notice will always include confirmed DHUA-appointed umpires and may, if necessary, request further volunteers to fill any umpiring slots that are still vacant.

 LEVEL 2: Rob Cann (275501), Charlie Pritchard (278175)

 LEVEL 1 Assessed : David Ackland (255560), Ian Davis (274066), Karen Dutton (250436), Mike Dutton (273051), Steve Ellison (289070), Jon Hext (277250), Angus McVey (386595), George Powell (333675), Jon Mutter (285898), Caroline Biggs (272921), Maggie Heal (409814), Tom Gardner (385246), Jack Ellison (409812), Guy Rudolph (403639)

 LEVEL 1 Un-assessed: Peter Rider (421228), Jane Roberts (411746), Eaun Webber (420999), Eddie Rudolph (439635)

 LEVEL 1 (inactive for 2016-17): Paul Baker(255225), Simon Baker (263343), Keith Baker (289407), Adrian Posta (305529), Greg Jolly (309080), James Tribble (259423)